Shawn-Xu/PPIP/docs/index.md

 $ docker build --no-cache --rm -t shawndp/ppip .
 ```

-However, for simplicity, we do not recommend building docker images from scratch because this process may take a long time and a good network.
+However, for simplicity, we do not recommend building docker images from scratch because this process may take a long time and require a good network.

 ### 4.2  Pull the image from Docker Hub (highly recommend)